-Design and conduct training and development programs to improve individual and organizational performance.
-May analyze training needs.Explore this career in the military
+Design or conduct work-related training and development programs to improve individual skills or organizational performance.
+May analyze organizational training needs or evaluate training effectiveness.Explore this career in the military

 What you can expect to experience while on the job